robinmunro2021/documents/README.md

 The book contains the following: obituaries, tributes, Twitter tributes, and a bibliography (usually with links to full text) of Robin's works.

-This repository also contains the text of an obituary as it appears in the Journal of Comparative Law.
+This repository contains the text of an obituary as it appears in the Journal of Comparative Law.
 The text is identical to the SOAS obituary that appears in the book.

-You may ignore all the other documents; they are now contained in the text of the memorial book.
-I will delete them from the repository once I figure out how to delete files.
+It also contains, as separate files, PDF and Word versions of the bibliography.
+The same material as of July 16, 2021 appears in the book, but it is possible that the bibliography may be slightly updated from time to time if I get new links to full-text versions of various works.

 You may purchase a physical copy of the book direct from the printer, Blurb.
 One version includes a small and unobtrusive Blurb logo on the back of the last page; the other version has no logo but is more expensive.
 To purchase a copy, go to one of the following links: